Customer Success | 6 MIN READ

 Customer Portfolio Management for Customer Success

-Customer portfolio gives you an immense amount of knowledge about your customer base.
+Customer portfolio gives you immense amount of knowledge about your customer base.
 To serve them well, it is crucial for you to know them well.

 A customer portfolio consists of all the details you need to maintain a relationship with your customer.
 Through this, you are able to know your customer well and engage with them effectively.
 Customer portfolio management is done through tools like ERP, CRM, or customer success software that collects and stores all the customer data at one central location.